-Louisiana senators discuss $2 trillion COVID-19 stimulus bill
+Senate approves $2 trillion COVID-19 stimulus bill

 Latest Weather Blog

-WASHINGTON - After an agreement was reached between the White House and Senate leaders Wednesday, details of a $2 trillion rescue bill spread across the country and Louisiana, where the number of coronavirus cases surpassed 1700.
+WASHINGTON - After an agreement was reached between the White House and Senate leaders, a $2 trillion rescue bill was approved late Wednesday evening.

 The stimulus bill includes $300 billion in direct payments to Americans.
 Every individual making less than $75,000 a year will receive a one-time $1200 check.
 For couples, that amount is $2400.
 Parents will receive an additional $500 per child.